jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Google-Cybersecurity-Forecast-2025.md

-regional influence will continue to drive monitoring of dissidents, key individuals and organizations linked to Iranian or regional politics, and technologies that could support Irans military capabilities.
+regional influence will continue to drive monitoring of dissidents, key individuals and organizations linked to Iranian or regional politics, and technologies that could support Iran’s military capabilities.

 North Korea

 We expect geopolitics and economic need will drive North Korean cyber operations into 2025 and beyond.

-North Korean cyber espionage operations will continue to support the countrys geopolitical objectives, including targeting government, defense, education, think tank targets primarily in South Korea, and the U.S with some interest in the
-UK, Germany, Australia, China, and Russia.
+North Korean cyber espionage operations will continue to support the country’s geopolitical objectives, including targeting government, defense, education, think tank targets primarily in South Korea, and the U.S., with some interest in the UK, Germany, Australia, China, and Russia.
 North Korean actors placed heavy emphasis on supply chain compromises in 2023 and 2024, usually